Quickstart: Create a new tenant in Azure Active Directory

 On the Configuration tab, enter the following information:

-Type Contoso Organization into the Organization name box.
+Type your desired Organization name (for example Contoso Organization) into the Organization name box.

-Type Contosoorg into the Initial domain name box.
+Type your desired Initial domain name (for example Contosoorg) into the Initial domain name box.

 Select Next: Review + Create.
 Review the information you entered and if the information is correct, select create.